PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Sprint-2.md

 ## Sprint goal

-The goals of this sprint are:

-- Setting up the project environment and all the development tools needed
+- Setting up the project environment and all the development tools needed;
-- Write a simple prototype of the main entities of the project
+- Write a simple prototype of the main entities of the project.

 ## Sprint deadline
 16/06/2024